-LTC Charles Robert Odom, a native of Durham, NC, is the son of the late Guilford Ennis and Effie Cacindy Nash Odom.
-He was married to the former Carla Lucille Whitehurst of Durham on June 6, 1964 at Grace Baptist Church, Durham.
+LTC Charles Robert Odom was born the son of Ennis Guilford Odom and Effie Cacindy Nash Odom of Durham.
+He was married to Carla Lucille Whitehurst of Durham on June 6, 1964 at Grace Baptist Church, Durham.
 They have two daughters, Charlotte Martin Odom Lytle Perrin, Catherine Lynne Odom Quick and three grandsons.

 Lieutenant Odom graduated from Officer Candidate School at Fort Lee, Virginia and was immediately deployed to the Republic of Vietnam where he served as an Engineer Supply Officer and later as a Subsistence Supply Officer.
 Following an assignment as a Test Officer at the U.S. Army Test and Evaluation Command at Aberdeen Proving Ground, Captain Odom graduated from the Quartermaster Officer Career Course at Fort Lee.
 He deployed to the Republic of Thailand and was appointed Executive Officer to the Depot Commander and later Secretary to the General Staff for the U.S. Army.
 At Fort Rucker, Alabama he commanded the 108th Quartermaster Company followed by duty as Chief of Protocol.
 He graduated from Troy State University with a MBA.